Home

 Please be aware that Broadcastify will sometimes throw in an advert before playing a stream

-Finding the URL of a radio stream you want can sometimes require a little detective work, and the best place to start is by searching within the souce code of a webpage.
+Finding the URL of a 'non broadcastify' radio stream can sometimes require a little detective work, and the best place to start is by searching within the souce code of a webpage.
 Right clicking a webpage and selecting 'View page source' (or words to that effect) will bring up the hidden secrets of that page.
 Although it may take some time, searching through all the text will usually reveal the true identity of the radio stream.
 If your not sure that you've found the correct URL, copy and paste it into the address bar of a web browser and see if it plays

 Note: Some audio formats may not be supported, for instance, my echo dot wouldn't play a .ogg stream but common formats like .mp3 work fine